napetico/funky-message-generator/README.md

 # funky-message-generator
-In this project I wrote a code that generates a funny message about the weird sayings a person received from their family while growing up.
+In this project, I wrote a code that generates a funny message about the weird sayings a person received from their family while growing up.

 ## Plot:
-This person grew up in a peculiar and funny family that was always dropping the most weird advices in the form of old sayings that made litle sense.
+This person grew up in a peculiar and funny family that was always dropping the weirdest bits of advice in the form of old sayings that clearly made no sense.

-## Code Sctructure:
+## Code Structure:
-1. I built the components for the message in 4 different arrays (randomFeeling, familyMember, sayingPartOne and sayingPartTwo).
+1. I built the components for the message in 4 different arrays (randomFeeling, familyMember, sayingPartOne, and sayingPartTwo).
 2. I placed the arrays inside an object (messageComponents).
 3. I wrote a function to iterate over each array.
-4. On each round, the fuction will generate a random number, use it as the index to fetch one item from the array, and push it into a new array (messageArray).
+4. On each round, the function will generate a random number, use it as the index to fetch one item from the array and push it into a new array (messageArray).
 5. This new array will store the four components (a feeling, a relative, a saying intro, and a saying outro) to assemble the message.
-6. I used the string interpolation and the messageArray items put together the message in a last variable called funkyMessage.
+6. I used the string interpolation and the messageArray items to put together the message in a last variable called funkyMessage.
-7. Finally, print funkyMessage to the console everytime we run the script.js file.
+7. Finally, print funkyMessage to the console every time we run the script.js file.

 ## Contribute to the code:
-We can make imprivemtns to the code by:
+We can improve the code by:
 + Adding more feelings to the randomFeelings array.
-Just make sure they make sense with the prefix "Everytime I was..."
+Just make sure they make sense with the prefix "Every time I was..."
 + Adding more family members.
 A cat will be fun to include.
 Just make sure to put a conditional that changes the saying intro to "Meow, Meow, prr"
 + Adding more intros and outros to the sayings.
-If you include a chunk of a saying to the intros array, don't include the other chunk in the outro options.
-We don't want the possibilities of assembeling a saying that makes sense.
 Outros open with a space ( ) and close with a dot (.)
++ If you include a chunk of a saying to the intros array, don't include the other chunk in the outro options (and vice-versa).
+We don't want to have the possibility of assembling a saying that makes sense.
+Remember, this family is a little nuts.

 ## Feedback & Contact
 Thanks for taking a look at this code.
 Feedback is very welcome!